Compactifying the rank two Hitchin system via spectral data on semistable curves: Introduction

 \paragraph{\bf Multi-scale spectral correspondence} While defined in terms of spectral data, i.e.\ by data on the 'spectral' curve $\wh{X}$, the stack $\SD_{X_\st}$ has an interpretation as moduli stack of Higgs pairs via a spectral correspondence.
 To begin with we specify certain Higgs pairs that appear.
 As in \cite{LMS} and as in the definition of~$\SD_{X_\st}$ these Higgs pairs will be defined level by level on some pointed stable curve $(X,\bfz)$ that stabilizes after forgetting the marked points to its top level curve, which is $X_\st$.
 We define a \emph{trace-free multi-scale $\GL(2,\CC)$-Higgs pair} to be a tuple consisting of the following objects.
 First, a \emph{special torsion-free rank two sheaf $\calE$} on $X$, i.e.\ $\calE$ is required to be locally free, except for a special local form at all nodes.
 Second, it contains an equivalence class of a collection of trace-free Higgs fields $\bfPhi = (\phi_i)$ on each level of~$X$.
 These levelwise Higgs fields are meromorphic with poles and zeros of higher order at the preimages of the nodes.
 We refer the reader to Definition~\ref{def:Higgspair} for full details.
 We emphasize that the setup allows~$X_\st$ to vary.
 The following is the special case of Theorem~\ref{thm:Higgspairs}, in which~$X_\st$ is fixed but may itself be a stable curve.
 It should be viewed as stable curve generalization of the classical BNR-correspondence recalled for comparison in Section~\ref{sec:HitchinBackground}.

-\begin{theorem} Given a quadratic multi-scale differential $(\wh{X} \to X, \bfz, \bfq)$ there is a bijective correspondence between \begin{itemize} \item[i)] torsion-free rank 1 sheaves on $\wh{X}$, and \item[ii)] special torsion-free rank two sheaves $\calE$ on~$X$ and trace-free Higgs fields $\bfPhi$ with determinant $\bfq$. \end{itemize} Equivalently, there is bijective correspondence between trace-free $\GL(2,\CC)$-multi-scale spectral data and trace-free multi-scale $\GL(2,\CC)$-Higgs pairs.
+\begin{theorem} Given a quadratic multi-scale differential $(\wh{X} \to X, \bfz, \bfq)$ there is a bijective correspondence between \begin{itemize} \item[i)] torsion-free rank 1 sheaves on $\wh{X}$, and \item[ii)] special pairs of a torsion-free rank two sheaf $\calE$ on~$X$ and a trace-free Higgs field $\bfPhi$ with determinant $\bfq$. \end{itemize} Equivalently, there is bijective correspondence between trace-free $\GL(2,\CC)$-multi-scale spectral data and trace-free multi-scale $\GL(2,\CC)$-Higgs pairs.

 Moreover, the correspondence respects natural notions of (semi)stability on spectral data and Higgs pairs. \end{theorem}